zezhou/CarND-Behavioral-Cloning-P3/writeup_report.md

 [center_image]: ./examples/center_2017_10_17_18_40_24_650.jpg "center image"
 ![center imgage][center_image]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to back to the track.
-These images show what a recovery looks like starting from left to center and right to center :
+These images show what a recovery looks like starting from left to center and from right to center :

 [left_to_center_image]: ./examples/left_2017_10_17_18_40_24_650.jpg "left to center image"
 [right_to_center_image]: ./examples/right_2017_10_17_18_40_24_650.jpg "right to center image"